-Cigna modified MM 0552 for stem cell therapy in orthopaedic applications, effective December 16, 2025.
-Every CPT code under this policy is designated not medically necessary — and your billing team needs to act before claims go out the door.
+Cigna Healthcare modified MM 0552 for stem cell therapy in orthopaedic applications, effective December 16, 2025.
+Every code under this policy is designated not medically necessary — here's what billing teams need to do.

 Quick-Reference Table